pion/mediadevices/README.md

 ## Benchmark

-Result as of Nov 4, 2020 with Go 1.14 on a Raspberry pi 3, `mediadevices` can produce a **720p at 30 fps with <500ms latency video**.
+Result as of Nov 4, 2020 with Go 1.14 on a Raspberry pi 3, `mediadevices` can produce video, encode, send across network, and decode at **720p, 30 fps with < 500 ms latency**.

-The test was taken by capturing a camera stream, decode raw frames, encode the video stream with mmal to H264, and send the stream through Webrtc.
+The test was taken by capturing a camera stream, decoding the raw frames, encoding the video stream with mmal, and sending the stream through Webrtc.

 ## FAQ

 ### Failed to find the best driver that fits the constraints

 `mediadevices` provides an automated driver discovery through `GetUserMedia` and `GetDisplayMedia`.
-In an oversimplified explanation, the discovery algorithm as followed:
+The driver discover algorithm works something like:

 1. Open all registered drivers
 2. Get all properties (property describes what a driver is capable of, e.g. resolution, frame rate, etc.) from opened drivers
 3. Find the best property that meets the criteria

 So, when `mediadevices` returns `failed to find the best driver that fits the constraints` error, one of the following conditions might have occured:
-* In your program, the driver has never been imported as a side effect, e.g. `import _ github.com/pion/mediadevices/pkg/driver/camera`
+* Driver was not imported as a side effect in your program, e.g. `import _ github.com/pion/mediadevices/pkg/driver/camera`
 * Your constraint is too strict that there's no driver can fullfil your requirements.
-In this case, you can try to turn up the debug level by specifying the following environment variable: `export PION_LOG_DEBUG=all`
+In this case, you can try to turn up the debug level by specifying the following environment variable: `export PION_LOG_DEBUG=all` to see what was too strict and tune that.
 * Your driver is not supported/implemented.
-In this case, you can either wait for the maintainers to implement it.
+In this case, you can either let us know (file an issue) and wait for the maintainers to implement it.
 Or, you can implement it yourself and register it through `RegisterDriverAdapter`

 ### Failed to find vpx/x264/mmal/opus codecs

 Since `mediadevices` uses cgo to access video/audio codecs, it needs to find these libraries from the system.
-To do that, `mediadevices` uses [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) for library discovery.
+To accomplish this, [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) is used for library discovery.

 If you see the following error message at compile time:
 ```